 Black Hill Regional Park has more than 2,000 acres of land for outdoor recreation and family gatherings.
-Come enjoy spectacular views of Little Seneca Lake from the many picnic shelters, volleyball courts, and playgrounds, or rent a canoe, kayak, or rowboat (or bring your own!) and explore the natural beauty of the lake by following the Black Hill Water Trail.
+Come enjoy spectacular views of Little Seneca Lake from the many picnic shelters, volleyball courts, playgrounds, and trails.
+Or, rent a canoe, kayak, or rowboat from Black Hill Boats and explore the natural beauty of the lake by following the Black Hill Water Trail.

 Camping is not available at Black Hill Regional Park.
 However, Little Bennett Regional Park Campground is only five miles away, where visitors can enjoy a peaceful camping experience in a wooded setting.